umdenes100/ENES100ArduinoLibrary/README.md

 # Enes100ArduinoLibrary

-Arduino library for use in the ENES100 course with Vision System v4 and APC220s
+Arduino library for use in the ENES100 course with Vision System v5 and APC220s

-## Downloading and Installation
+## Download and Installation

 To use this library, download the contents from [this Github repository](https://github.com/umdenes100/Enes100ArduinoLibrary) by going to the green **Clone or Download** menu and clicking **Download ZIP**.
 (There is no need to unzip the file.)
 Open the Arduino IDE and install the library by going to **Sketch > Include Library > Add .ZIP Library** and selecting the downloaded file.
 You must have Arduino IDE version 1.5.0 or above.
 The most current version of Arduino IDE can be downloaded from the [Arduino website](https://www.arduino.cc/en/Main/Software).